LUNCH & ABO MARKETPLACE

 NETWORKING BREAK & ABO MARKETPLACE

-CONDUCTORS’ WORKSHOP
+ORCHESTRAL WORKSHOP

 Changing the Face of Conducting

 Ten years ago, conductor Alice Farnham set out to make a practical difference to the stark gender imbalance on the professional conducting podium.
-Today she leads the Royal Philharmonic Society Women Conductors programme that’s helped over 500 women to build experience and fulfil their calling, in a range of courses and workshops nationwide.
+Today she leads the Royal Philharmonic Society Women Conductors Programme that’s helped over 500 women to build experience and fulfil their calling, in a range of courses and workshops nationwide.
 Central to this is a collaboration with Royal Northern Sinfonia in which the orchestra devotes dedicated rehearsal and discussion time to propelling a cohort of exceptional conductors into the profession.
-You can meet them and take a ringside seat in Hall One to see this collaboration between orchestra and conductors in action.
+You can meet them and take a ringside seat in SAGE ONE to see this collaboration between the full orchestra and conductors in action.
 Alice with Kyra Humphreys, RNS Co-Leader; and Helen Blythe, RNS Classical Music Producer and Programmer will share their approach and the venture’s successes, reveal next steps towards greater inclusion, and welcome your perspectives.

 BREAKOUT 1 Working together in a Changed World